-House Bill 91: Alaska Naturopathic Health Care Reform
+House Bill 40 and Senate Bill 38: Alaska Naturopathic Health Care Reform

 To receive updates when the bill is scheduled for hearings, moves committees or is up for a vote, you can use the Alaska Legislature's SMS Bill Tracking: Text a bill number (HB40 and/or SB38) to 559-245-2529 to enroll in text alerts.
 You will receive an enrollment confirmation and instructions on how to stop receiving alerts.

 To share your thoughts on the legislation or to find out how to help please email us at: firstname.lastname@example.org